 In this analysis, we drop the assumption of the known \ac{PSD}.
 So the first step would be estimating the \ac{PSD} from the Sangria dataset. \citet{Cornish:2021smq} proposed methods to estimate two types of \ac{PSD} for the Sangria dataset: the Spectrum \ac{PSD} and the Smooth \ac{PSD}.
 The Spectrum \ac{PSD} treats \ac{GB} signals as non-Gaussian, non-stationary noise and includes their spectral lines in the \ac{PSD}, facilitating the removal of \ac{GB} interference during whitening.
 Conversely, the Smooth \ac{PSD} offers a \ac{PSD} without \ac{GB} spectral lines.
 We used both \acp{PSD} to whiten the Sangria dataset and compared the outcomes.

 To reduce contamination from detected signals, we obtained the \ac{MBHB} parameters in the Sangria dataset via low-latency detection from \citet{Cornish:2021smq}.
-Figure~\ref{fig:DeviationSNR:Sources} shows the 15 detected signals, with the x-axis representing the \ac{SNR} under the Smooth \ac{PSD}, the y-axis showing the relative deviation of \ac{SNR}, $\Delta \rho / \rho({\rm Smooth ~ PSD})$, and the color indicating the chirp mass.
-Only one signal has an \ac{SNR} deviation exceeding 10\% in the two \ac{PSD} conditions.
+SNR deviations ($\Delta \rho / \rho({\rm Smooth ~ PSD})$) of most signals under two PSD conditions are under 8\%, with the maximum deviation being 10.6\%.
 After subtracting these signals from the original dataset, we analyzed the residuals.
 By conducting $525,600$ time-shifts, we generated hundreds of thousands of years of equivalent background data.
 The lowest \ac{FAR} of $1/525,600 ~{\rm yr}^{-1}$ corresponds to a significance level of $4.62\sigma$.

 As shown in Fig.~\ref{fig:CCRofLDC} and Table~\ref{tab:LDCResult}, the significance-to-SNR relationship differs greatly between the two \acp{PSD}.
 In the case of Spectrum \ac{PSD}, \ac{MBHB} achieves a $4\sigma$ significance at an \ac{SNR} of about 10, while for Smooth \ac{PSD}, it requires an \ac{SNR} near 35.
 This reveals that the Spectrum \ac{PSD} significantly suppresses false alarm \ac{SNR}, thus greatly boosting \ac{MBHB} significance.
 This method may apply to other multi-source confusion scenarios.
 Fortunately, as most \acp{MBHB} have large \ac{SNR}, after hundreds of thousands of time-shifts, no false alarm reaches the \ac{SNR} level of detected signals.
 Thus, we can confidently state that all 15 signals have a significance level exceeding $4.62 \sigma$.